About The Just Trust

 With an initial commitment of $350 million (and counting) over

-the next five years, The Just Trust seeks to hire an experienced
+the next five years, The Just Trust seeks to hire a Program Officer

 The ideal candidate is passionate about criminal justice reform